Jpauljonesii/Reading-Notes/201/Read-class-03.md

   -arithmetic operator - + additon to add numbers -logical operator - && returns expression if it can be converted to false -logical operater - || - returns expression if it can be converted to true
 4. Read the code below and evaluate the last expression and explain what the result would be and why.
-The expression would be invalid because the data types are all different.
+The expression would be invalid because there is nothing declared.
 5. Describe a real world example of when a conditional statement should be used in a  JavaScript program.
 A real world example would be username and password to access a website.
 The user has to enter the correct password in order to gain access.
 6. Give an example of when a loop is useful in javascript.
 A loop would be useful in javascript for anything that you would want to give the user has to answer question successfully in order to proceed.